Headaches are a pain in the neck...

 The surge of pregnancy hormones, increase in blood volume, low blood sugar, stress, tension, lack of sleep, constipation, dehydration, not enough protein intake, food allergy-sensitivity or dietary insufficiency (especially in calcium, iron, and/or magnesium).
 They can also be caused by body, ligament and posture changes that naturally occur throughout pregnancy.

 What can you do when you have a headache?

-- If you have a sinus headache, apply a warm compress around your eyes and nose or do a steam bath.
+If you have a sinus headache, apply a warm compress around your eyes and nose or do a steam bath.
 You can try using a net pot to clean out your sinuses.